-In a nutshell, an electric scooter is a motorized two-wheel transport device powered by a battery.
-In the Philippines, there are two common types of electric scooters.
+In a nutshell, an electric scooter, or e-scooter, is a motorized two-wheel transport device powered by a battery.
+In the Philippines, you can find two common types.

-First are kick electric scooters, which are convenient because they’re light and portable.
+First are kick e-scooters, which are convenient because they’re light and portable.
 The second one resembles lightweight motorcycles with low engine displacements of 125 or 150 CC.
 Think of a Vespa, but only with electric engines.

 Battery can last for 30 kilometers, or up to eight hours.
 But you can also operate them manually in case the juice runs out in the middle of your ride.
 Overall, it’s better than getting stuck in traffic or waiting to get a booking on your transport app.